tmontaigu/pylas/docs/basic.rst

 ('X', 'Y', 'Z', 'intensity', 'return_number', 'number_of_returns', 'scan_direction_flag', 'edge_of_flight_line', 'classification', 'synthetic', 'key_point', 'withheld', 'scan_angle_rank', 'user_data', 'point_source_id', 'gps_time', 'red', 'green', 'blue')

 This gives you all the dimension names, including extra dimensions if any.
-If you with to get only the extra dimension names the point format can give them to you:
+If you wish to get only the extra dimension names the point format can give them to you:

 >>> point_format.extra_dimension_names
 []